NicolasBernaerts/tasmota/hilink-detector/README.md

   * HLK-LD2450
   * HLK-LD2454

-Each devices has its own specificities, but the driver provides some generic commands to select and manage the connected device.
+Each device has its own specificities, but the driver provides some generic commands to select and manage the connected device.

 # Wiring